smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 | 2  | Peach | 2  | Peach |

 ---------------------------------------------------------------------------------
-ORACLE supports the `NATURAL JOIN` syntax.
+Oracle supports the `NATURAL JOIN` syntax.
 I classify the natural join as a model join, as E.F.
 Codd first conceived it in his work on the Relational Model.

 The use of an asterisk in the `SELECT` statement is mandatory, and the output does not show duplicate column names.
 This query is the same as an equi-join on the `ID`, `Fruit`, and `Quantity` columns between `TableA` and `TableB`.